 GEOG 240.3: Sustainable Cities and Regions

-This courses uses the pillars of sustainable development- economic, social/cultural, environmental - as an organizing framework for the study of cities and the regions in which they are embedded.
+This course uses the pillars of sustainable development- economic, social/cultural, environmental - as an organizing framework for the study of cities and the regions in which they are embedded.
 Historical and contemporary thought in the fields of urban/economic, social/cultural and environmental geography form the substance of this course.

 Weekly hours: